charent/ChatLM-mini-Chinese/README.en.md

 - Pre-training: Integrated into end-to-end `text-to-text` pre-training, non-`mask` mask prediction pre-training.
      - Open source all data cleaning, dataset construction, dataset loading optimization and other processes;
      - tokenizer multi-process word frequency statistics, supports tokenizer training of `sentencepiece` and `huggingface tokenizers`;
-     - Pre-training supports breakpoints, and training can be continued from the breakpoint;
+     - Pre-training supports checkpoint at any step, and training can be continued from the breakpoint;
-     - Streaming loading of large datasets (GB level), supporting buffer data shuffling, does not use memory or hard disk as cache, effectively reducing memory and disk usage. configuring `batch_size=16, max_len=320`, supporting pre-training on a machine with at least 16GB memory + 16GB GPU memory;
+     - Streaming loading of large datasets (GB level), supporting buffer data shuffling, does not use memory or hard disk as cache, effectively reducing memory and disk usage. configuring `batch_size=1, max_len=320`, supporting pre-training on a machine with at least 16GB RAM + 4GB GPU memory;
      - Training log record.
 - SFT fine-tuning: open source SFT dataset and data processing process.
      - The self-implemented `trainer` supports prompt command fine-tuning and supports any breakpoint to continue training;